Ensemble optimal control for managing drug resistance in cancer therapies: Conclusions

-After observing biochemical recurrence of prostate carcinoma without radiological evidence of metastasis, the choice between immediate or delayed starting of hormone therapy remains an open question to the present day.
+In the computational part, we focused on a two-population model for prostate cancer.
+We recall that, after observing biochemical recurrence of prostate carcinoma without radiological evidence of metastasis, the choice between immediate or delayed starting of hormone therapy remains an open question to the present day.
 Adopting an active surveillance strategy with periodic clinical, instrumental, and laboratory reassessment of the disease remains a viable option.
 On the one hand, in clinical practice, this strategy is mainly applied in cases of indolent disease with long waiting time before biochemical recurrence after radical treatment ($>18$ months), long time to PSA doubling ($>12$ months), low Gleason score at diagnosis ($6$ or $7$), and PSA levels $<1$~ng/mL post-prostatectomy or $<2$~ng/mL post radiotherapy \cite{preisser2024european,karim2025early}.
-On the other hand, in the setting of metastatic disease, immediate initiation of systemic treatment remains a cornerstone of cancer therapy.\\ The results obtained in \cref{subsec:ens_OC_form} for the hyperbolic cost suggest that the active surveillance (already used in the clinical practice) can be a nearly-optimal strategy for the long-term management of the disease.
-However, we should still investigate whether the initial tumor growth allowed by the computed drug schedule is reasonable for the practice, or it is due to the limitations of the simplified model considered here.
-The `Off-On' Adaptive Therapy proposed in \cref{subsec:Off-On} tries to combine the `active surveillance' paradigm (i.e., delayed starting of the therapy) with adaptive periods of treatment vacation.\\ Finally, from the theoretical side, we leave for future work the detailed study of the optimal trajectories in terms of singular arcs (see \cite{aronna2025singular} for some recent advances in the ensemble framework) and turnpike property (see \cite{hernandez2024averaged} for parameter-dependent problems, and \cite{trelat2025turnpike} for a survey).
+On the other hand, in the setting of metastatic disease, immediate initiation of systemic treatment remains a cornerstone of cancer therapy.\\ The results obtained in \cref{subsec:ens_OC_form} for the hyperbolic cost suggest that the active surveillance (already used in clinical practice) can be a nearly-optimal strategy for the long-term management of the disease {within the proposed modeling framework.
+However, this conclusion should be interpreted in light of the simplifying assumptions that underlie the model in \cref{eq:intro_model_nondim}, which do not explicitly account for more complex biological mechanisms such as resistance development, phenotypic plasticity, or spatial heterogeneity.}\\ {In this part, we have focused on a two-population model calibrated using parameter estimates reported in the literature for prostate carcinoma (non-metastatic and castration-sensitive, m0CSPC) treated with androgen deprivation therapy (ADT).
+While this setting provides a clinically relevant testbed for the proposed methodology, it should be understood as a simplified instance of the broader class of models covered by the theoretical framework, rather than a complete description of the underlying biological complexity.}